vexcess-academy/vxsacademy/src/pages/computer-programming/javascript/0-0.md

 # What will I need?
 For this course, all you will need is a computer, and [a programming environment](https://vxsacademy.org/computer-programming/new/pjs), which is just a place to write programs.
+The big text box is the text editor.
+That is where you will be writing your code.
+To the right is a white square, which is the canvas.
+That is where your pgoram will show.
+Below both of them is the console.
+If your code has any problems, you will see them in there.
+Last but not least, below the console and to the right, you have the run and save buttons.
+The run button will restart your project, and the save button will save your code so you don't lose it.

-Other than that, you will also need typing skills and a basic understanding of math.
+Other than a computer and a programming environment, you will also need typing skills and a basic understanding of math.
 But don't worry, I'll keep the math as simple as possible, and have the explanations easy to understand.